dianyo/Android_iTravel/README.md

 # Android_iTravel

-import the app to android studio or find the apk. \n install and open it. \n
+import the app to android studio or find the apk.'\n' install and open it.
 This app has a tutorial.